mellm0/silverstripe-microdata/README.md

 Microdata are additional attributes and tags added to describe and provide additional information about the content of your web page.

-Some search engines (in particular Google) ahve adopted this technology and use it to enhance their search engine results (and the appearance of your search engine result as well!)
+Some search engines (in particular Google) have adopted this technology and use it to enhance their search engine results (and the appearance of your search engine result as well!)

 For more information see: [Google Webmaster Tools - About microdata](https://support.google.com/webmasters/answer/176035)